 No, one can take out only what is available.
-Some items like debit cards that are used as “charge cards” are not immediately reflected and hence one can only withdraw and spend the amount available in his or her bank account.
-For example- A has $5,000 as his ledger balance but his available balance is only $3,000.
-This means A can withdraw an amount equal to or less than $3,000.
+Some items like debit cards that are used as “charge cards” are not immediately reflected, and hence one can only withdraw and spend the amount available in their bank account.
+For example- A has $5,000 as a ledger balance, but the available balance is only $3,000.
+It means A can withdraw an amount equal to or less than $3,000.

 Effect of the Financial Planning

-Before making a withdrawal one must always have a look at his/her available balance.
-One must not take any decision on the basis of ledger balance as the same is not frequently updated.
-On the other hand, available balance is frequently updated and it includes updates with respect to real-time transactions too.
+Before making a withdrawal, one must always have a look at his/her available balance.
+One must not take any decision based on ledger balance as the same is not frequently updated.
+On the other hand, available balance is regularly updated, and it includes updates concerning real-time transactions too.

 - It is the opening balance and not the closing balance for any business day.
 Similar to the customers’ available balance, the closing balance for ledger balance is generally calculated at the end of a business day.

 - Even the bank statements are not reliable enough.
-As stated earlier, balances that are displayed on bank statements are derived from ledger balances on a statement date.
-Transactions like withdrawals, deposits, written checks, etc that are conducted post the statement date are surely going to impact the available balance.
+As stated earlier, balances displayed on bank statements are derived from ledger balances on a statement date.
+Transactions like withdrawals, deposits, written checks, etc. conducted post the statement date is surely going to impact the available balance.

 - One must always ensure that he or she is taking the most recent balance into use at all times, and therefore, the records must always be kept updated for the same purpose.